mbheinen/bpa-ipf-tsp/README.md

 .
 FGROVE.BSE + FG.CHG = FGROVE_000.BSE
 ```

-Run CFLOW program by typing its name.
+Run by typing its name.

+    $ mimic

-> MIMIC (optionally follow with a list of *.pfo, trace, or list files)
+Optionally follow with a list of .pfo, trace, or list files

-To implement the plotting capability, set up the symbol MIMIC_PSQ to point to a
-PostScript device (add to login file):
-> MIMIC_PSQ :== PRINT/QUEUE=PS_EOFQMS

 Follow the prompts.
 Just press return to use the default values which are given
 in brackets [].

-# IPF Network Data Extraction -- netdat
+## IPF Network Data Extraction -- netdat
 Usage:
 ```
    netdat <cr>